Datalog and Constraint Satisfaction with Infinite Templates: Definitions and basic facts

-If $\Gamma$ and $\Gamma'$ are structures of the same signature, with $D_\Gamma \subseteq D_{\Gamma'}$, and the inclusion map is an embedding, then we say that $\Gamma'$ is an \emph{extension} of $\Gamma$, and that $\Gamma$ a \emph{restriction} of $\Gamma'$.
+If $\Gamma$ and $\Delta$ are structures of the same signature, with $D_\Gamma \subseteq D_{\Delta}$, and the inclusion map is an embedding, then we say that $\Delta$ is an \emph{extension} of $\Gamma$, and that $\Gamma$ a \emph{restriction} of $\Delta$.

-A partial mapping $h$ from a relational structure $A$ to a relational structure $B$ is called a \emph{partial homomorphism} (from $A$ to $B$) if $h$ is a homomorphism from a restriction of $A$ to $B$.
+A partial mapping $h$ from a relational structure $A$ to a relational structure $B$ is called a \emph{partial homomorphism} (from $A$ to $B$) if $h$ is a homomorphism from a restriction $A'$ of $A$ to $B$ and $A'$ is the domain of $h$.
 As usual, the \emph{restriction} of a function $h$ to a subset $S$ of its range is the mapping $h'$ with range $S$ where $h'(x)=h(x)$ for all $x \in S$; $h$ is called an \emph{extension} of $h'$.